 Holistic nurses are those who recognize and treat each patient differently.
 They nurture wholeness and healing by respecting each patient’s unique physical, mental, emotional, spiritual and environmental strengths and challenges and honoring each patient’s values, health beliefs and health experience.

-Holistic Nursing Based on Florence Nightingale’s Work
+Holistic Nursing Care is Based on Florence Nightingale’s Work

 Holistic nurses take a “mind-body-spirit-emotion-environment” approach to the practice of traditional nursing.
 This form of whole-health nursing is grounded in caring, relationship and interconnectedness.
 It’s based on the work of Florence Nightingale, who emphasized unity, wellness and the connection between patients and their environment.
 Since 2006, holistic nursing has been officially recognized by the American Nurses Association (ANA) as a nursing specialty with a defined scope and standards.

-One of the best things about holistic nursing is that it can be practiced in all settings.
+One of the best things about holistic nursing care is that it can be practiced in all settings.
 It’s not specific to a particular patient group, disease or demographic.
 Holistic nurses use “doing” and “being” therapies (known as complementary and alternative therapies) to remove the barriers to the healing process and create a space that allows them to be instruments of healing.
 “Doing” therapies include most forms of modern medicine (medications, procedures, dietary manipulations, radiation and acupuncture).
 “Being” therapies use states of consciousness to affect the body (imagery, prayer, meditation and quiet contemplation, and the presence and intention of the nurse).

 Whole-Health Nursing Pays Attention to the Whole Person